-Prior to entering academia, Prof. Thompson practiced at Morrison and Foerster, LLP in San Francisco, then at Miller, Starr and Regalia, where she specialized in commercial real estate and corporate law.
-She then practiced with the Nature Conservancy, where she represented the organization on land conservation transactions.
+Her scholarship and other writings focus on urban entrepreneurship and community development, small business legal matters, and student entrepreneurship.
+Prior to entering academia, Professor Thompson practiced at Morrison & Foerster LLP in San Francisco, then at Miller, Starr and Regalia, where she specialized in commercial real estate and corporate law.
+She then joined the Nature Conservancy as regional counsel.

-Prof. Thompson received her JD from Michigan Law, where she was an editor of the Michigan Law Review, and her AB from Bryn Mawr College.
+Professor Thompson received her JD from the University of Michigan Law School, where she was editor of the Michigan Law Review, and her AB from Bryn Mawr College.